SMCV pushes brain stimulation to help stroke patients

 The noninvasive and painless medical procedure improves motor skill recovery.

-Sunway Medical Centre Velocity is leveraging a procedure that uses magnetic fields to stimulate the brain cells of stroke patients in Malaysia, where the condition is the third-leading cause of death, and improve their symptoms.
+Sunway Medical Centre Velocity (SMCV) is leveraging a procedure that uses magnetic fields to stimulate the brain cells of stroke patients in Malaysia, where the condition is the third-leading cause of death, and improve their symptoms.

 Repetitive transcranial magnetic stimulation (rTMS) uses repeated magnetic pulses to encourage the brain to rewire itself and improve its function.
 This is done by stimulating less active areas to reduce overactivity and balance brain function.